If you report a crime, but are unhappy with the service you receive, you should let the organisation know.

 Making a complaint about police behaviour

-A member of the public who considers that a police officer or member of police staff has behaved incorrectly or unfairly has the right to make a complaint.
+A member of the public who considers that a police officer or member of police staff has behaved incorrectly or unfairly or where they believe that they have received an unacceptable service from the police has the right to make a complaint.

-You should make a complaint within 12 months of the alleged incident unless there are exceptional circumstances.
+A complaint should be made within 12 months of the alleged incident taking place unless there are exceptional circumstances.

 Who can make a complaint?